Pitch Deck Design Guide & Customizable Templates

 Pitch deck design mistakes to avoid

-1) The misuse of screenshots
+1) Misusing screenshots

-We've all seen it – a screenshot that's too small, blurry, or just doesn't fit right.
-If you're using screenshots, make sure they're clear, relevant, and add value to your slide.
-Remember, it's all about clarity and context.
+If you’re using screenshots, make sure they’re clear, relevant, and actually add value to your pitch.

 Basically, you don’t want your pitch deck design to end up looking like this: